jonmbraverman/CET463FinalProjectDevelopment2023/README.md

-# Starter Final Project for CET463
+# Final Project for CET463 Development

 *Note* project is set to Simulator to allow you to test code